TRANSFORMING THE PEOPLE WHO ARE TRANSFORMING THE PLANET

 Working on her vision was a different story.
 “Prior to The StillPoint Discovery Experience, my concept of vision was all about the long-term vision for my organization,” Quiram says.

 “As part of StillPoint, we played with vision in short spurts.
 For example, what’s my vision for this meeting or for the family dinner?
 I started taking time to close my eyes and envision myself in the near future.
 What surprised me is that I rarely (OK, never) conjured up a picture of me at work.
 Rather, I saw myself volunteering, running and participating in community activities.
 This is a shift for me, and I’m really curious to see how my future choices will be shaped by this different perspective,” she says.

-As for the team, Quiram realized that she generally tries to create a culture where folks feel comfortable and safe sharing.
-“Therefore, I had not asked or expected my [top executives] to be vulnerable with each other.
-The Stillpoint Discovery Experience created this opportunity for the team.
-The result: They grew closer and came to trust each other more.
+As for the team, Quiram realized that she generally tries to create a culture where folks feel comfortable and safe sharing so she assumed that they were.
+“Therefore, I had not asked my [top executives] to be vulnerable with each other.
+The Stillpoint Discovery Experience created this opportunity for the team in a safe and comfortable way The result: They grew closer and came to trust each other more.
 We can now focus not just on personal development, but also on team development.
 As a result, we’re stronger as individuals and exponentially stronger as a team.”

 For Quiram and her team, the deep conversations with Arie during the 21-day period of exercises following the initial diagnostic sealed the deal.

 The team, she says, thought the exercises, aimed at “knowing your balance point and then knowing how to gain balance,” were extremely helpful.
 “But they also truly appreciated the one-on-ones with Lisa.
 Lisa has an ability to see into your soul and extract parts of you that you otherwise ignore.
 She helps you sort through your emotions and make sense of them.
 And even more important, she challenges your perspective and self-reflection.
 One of my team members could not have made the progress [that happened] without that challenge.”